Hector-997/RedFoxInterviewTest-Solution/README.SOLUTION.md

 ## 🧑‍💻 Author

 Developed as part of a technical interview challenge.
-All architectural decisions were made to reflect best practices in maintainability, readability, and domain-driven design.
+All architectural decisions were made to reflect best practices in maintainability and readability.